-31. The system of assessment, dependent as it is on thorough harvest inspections and the preparation of somewhat Progress of measurement and record work, intricate statements, occupies a large part of the time of the revenue establishment.
-The patwaris had to spend about five months in each year in work not directly connected with the settlement, and the periodical interruptions on account of ordinary revenue work inevitably interfered with the progress of operations.
+The system of assessment, dependent as it is on thorough harvest 31. inspections and the preparation of somewhat Progress of measurement and record work, intricate statements, occupies a large part of the time of the revenue establishment.
+The patwaris had to spend about five months in each year in work not directly connected with the settlement, and months in each year in work hot directly connected with the settlement, and the periodical interruptions on account of ordinary revenue work inevitably interfered with the progress of operations.
 The difficulty was overcome to a considerable extent by the employment of a fairly large number of settlement patwaris and during the first two years the work progressed satisfactorily.
 During 1920, however, various causes operated to obstruct progres.
-Special work connected with the introduction of the reforms scheme occupied nearly two months; census work was the cause of further interruptions; while the discontent and unrest among kanungos and patwaris had a distinct effect on quality and outturn.
+Special work connected with the introduction of the reforms scheme occupied nearly two months; census work was the cause of further interruptions; while the discontent and unrest among kanungas and patwaris had a distinct effect on discontent and unrest among kanungos and patwaris had a distinct effect on quality and outturn.
 In consequence, it was not possible to adhere to our programme and the completion of the record work was delayed until the end of March 1921, or up to a less than a month before the practical close of operations.
 Having regard to the special circumstances, the superior staff is entitled to much credit for having then finished the work.
 The control of measurement and record work was under Pandit Nand Lal in the Kabirwala, Mailsi and Lodhran tahsils, and under Lala Diwan Chand for Multan and Shujabad.
 After the first year, the burden rested almost entirely on them, as assessment and miscellancous work occupied practically the whole of my time.
 The Director of Land Records inspected the work of all tahsils and his reports were uniformly favourable.

-32. 'I he statement below shows the number of mutations decided and Mutation and case work. other work disposed of up to the end of March 1921 :---
+32. The statement below shows the number of mutations decided and Mutation and case work.
+Other work disposed of up to the end of March 1921 :--